damianfanaro/damianfanaro.github.io/_posts/2015-04-20-ascii-table.md

 category: general
 tags: [cheat-sheet]
 authors: [damianfanaro]
-description: The ASCII table presented online, XLSX format for edition and PDF ready to download and print.
+description: The ASCII table presented on-line, XLSX format for edition and PDF ready to download and print.
 ---

 ## The periodic table for software developers